parkerhutchinson/stereo-resume/README.md

 #### Purple.
 Rock.
 Scissors. https://prpl.rs - Client Side Engineer(Full Stack Javascript Developer)
+Purple.
+Rock.
+Scissors.(PRPL) is a full service digital agency located in sunny Orlando Florida.
+As client side engineer i was entrusted with the ability to deliver front-end and backend web experience to large national and local clients.

 * Working with clients, strategy, managers, and designers to deliver high quality web experiences
 * development with large scale companies on distributed networks.
 * design and develop high functioning front-end experiences.
-* Build backends in Larvel, Django, Wordpress, Drupal and Node.
+* Build managable backends in Larvel, Django, Wordpress, Drupal and Node.
 * Maintain servers including delivery and building from scratch Apache and Nginx systems.